jjungreithmeir-tgm/Dotfiles-and-Configs/README.md

 Add your user to the `lp` and the `sys` group otherwise you will encounter an authentication problem when accessing the web interface via `localhost:631` or `127.0.0.1:631`.

+If your printers are not showing up in some applications (e.g. evince, firefox) then simply install `gtk3-print-backends`.

 ## Contributions

 ### AUR packages